About Us

 Carrotees stands for alternative fashion with a focus on veganism, environmental awareness, and sustainability.
 But who is actually behind Carrotees?

-I am Philip and together with Lisa I am responsible responsible for the whole stuff that happens here.
-We are in our mid-30s, have been living as vegans since 2019 and very happy to see you, that more and more people around us are also going vegan.
-Carrotees itself was originally my idea and I a43> take care of the website, customer support and the implementation of the designs, while we a53> together for many design ideas jointly responsible are.
+I’m Philip and, together with Lisa , I’m responsible for all the stuff that happens here.
+We’re in our mid-30s, have been vegan ourselves since 2019, and are so happy to see more and more people around us going vegan too.
+Carrotees was originally my idea, and as a web and software developer, I handle the website, customer support, and bringing the designs to life, while we both collaborate on many of our design ideas.

 Why vegan T-shirts?